Dolphins fire Mike McDaniel, the quirky, inventive coach who they once viewed as their future

-The decision ends McDaniel’s four-year tenure in Miami, a period defined by soaring expectations that ultimately went unfulfilled.

-“After careful evaluation and extensive discussions since the season ended, I have made the decision that our organization is in need of comprehensive change,” Dolphins owner Stephen Ross said in a statement Thursday morning.
+“After careful evaluation and extensive discussions since the season ended, I have made the decision that our organization is in need of comprehensive change,” Dolphins owner Stephen Ross said in a statement.
 “I informed Mike McDaniel this morning that he has been relieved of his duties as head coach.”

 The Dolphins went 35-33 under McDaniel, reaching the playoffs in his first two seasons but losing in the first round each time.
 Miami missed the postseason in 2024 after being eliminated by the Jets in the regular-season finale.
-This year, their postseason hopes ended with a loss to Pittsburgh in Week 15, ensuring that their 25-year playoff-win drought — the longest streak in the NFL — would continue.
+This year, their postseason hopes ended with a loss to Pittsburgh in Week 15, ensuring that their 25-year playoff-win drought would continue.

+“When I took this job, I had a vision of a team that was bonded together and played with passion and energy on the path to winning championships,” McDaniel said in a statement.
+"I gave everything I had for that goal.
+I'm disappointed, especially for the fans, that we did not have better results on the field."

 Miami parted ways with longtime general manager Chris Grier on Oct.
 31 and began its search for a new general manager this week.
-But a disjointed finish to the season that saw former first-round pick Tua Tagovailoa get benched proved the final straw for Ross, who decided to move on from McDaniel, the quirky, dry-witted wunderkind head coach once viewed as the franchise's future.
+But a disjointed finish to the season that saw former first-round pick Tua Tagovailoa get benched proved the final straw for Ross.

 McDaniel, 42, arrived in Miami in 2022 after one season as San Francisco’s offensive coordinator.
 Credited with adding inventive wrinkles to the 49ers’ run game, the first-time head coach was billed as the creative mind who, along with Tagovailoa, was supposed to lift the Dolphins out of years of mediocrity.